 Day of, we put all of our plans into action!
 Our staff will drop off, setup, transport/room flip and cleanup everything in the Design Concept.
 We will schedule all of our load in/load out times directly with your venues and planner.
 We can also work with your photographer to style paper suites or other wedding day details.

 Our process for Creative Direction clients is very similar to the timeline above.
 The biggest difference, is that we will schedule a complimentary mockup meeting.
 This takes place either during brainstorming or following our brainstorming session.
 The mockup allows us to bring all of the design elements together, including linens, place settings, paper products and florals.
 Pending venue approval, we like to schedule these meetings at the reception site.

-Creative Direction clients must have a minimum budget of $10,000 for flowers and decor.
-For clients with extravagant taste, we recommend at least $5,000/per 50 guests.
+Creative Direction clients must have a minimum budget of $8,000 for flowers and decor.

 Mockups are available to all clients for an additional fee to cover the cost of the product.